Hajibabaei-Lab/CO1testing/README.md

 ## Additional information

+The CO1 Classifier training sets are available at https://github.com/terrimporter/CO1Classifier

 For additional information on choosing appropriate bootstrap support cutoff values, see Porter & Hajibabaei (2018) https://www.nature.com/articles/s41598-018-22505-4

 For additional information on how to run the RDP classifier, see the RDPclassifier 2.12 README.